 - In a large bowl, add the sourdough starter.
 Mix in warm, filtered water, stirring until dissolved.
 Add bread flour and salt.
 Stir with a dough whisk or wooden spoon until a thick, shaggy dough forms.
 Wet your hands, and finish mixing dough by hand.
 Cover the sourdough with a clean, damp kitchen towel and let the dough rest for 30 minutes.

-- Line a medium bowl with a floured towel, or use a banneton bowl with a linen cover and dust heavily with flour.
+- Line a medium bowl with a floured towel, or use a banneton bowl with a linen cover and dust it heavily with flour.
+Add the dough to the bowl and shake it so it settles evenly.
 Let dough rise in it for 30 – 60 minutes.

 - Preheat your oven to 450º (without the Dutch oven pot).
 Cover the dough bowl with a long piece of parchment paper, and turn it over onto the countertop.
 Slash the top of the loaf with a lame or sharp serrated knife.
 Gently lower the parchment paper dough into a heavy pot with a tight-fitting lid.
 Do not preheat the pot.